-To create a ne w layout border
+To create a new layout border

 - 1. Select View> Drawing Sheet to turn off the display of the Drawing Sheet.
 This will prevent the Drawing Sheet from being selected when the title block and border are group-selected. - 2.
+Zoom Q out so you can see the entire title block and border. - 3.
+Click the Select Objects button, then click and drag to draw a rectangular selection marquee around the entire drawing.
+When you release the mouse button, all of the objects within the selection marquee will be selected as a group.

-Select Edit> Select All to select all of the objects in the view as a group. - 3.
-Select Edit> Delete , click the Delete edit button, or press the Delete key on your keyboard to delete the entire title block and border. - 4.
-Select View> Drawing Sheet 🗵 to turn the display of the Drawing Sheet back on. - 5.
-Make sure that Object Snaps \square are enabled, particular Endpoint \square snaps. - 6.
-Select Edit> Preferences , then go to the Behaviors panel of the Preferences dialog.
-For more information, see "Behaviors Panel" on page 87 of the Reference Manual. - Under the Edit Type heading, select Concentric. - Specify the Jump value as the distance you would like your border to be drawn from the edge of the drawing sheet. - In this example, 1/2" is used. - 7.
-Select CAD> Boxes> Rectangular Polyline , then click and drag a rectangle beginning at one corner of the drawing sheet and ending at the opposite corner. - Watch for the red snap indicators that will display at each corner when Endpoint snaps are enabled. - 8.
+- 4. Select Edit> Delete , click the Delete edit button, or press the Delete key on your keyboard to delete the entire title block and border. - 5.
+Select View> Drawing Sheet  to turn the display of the Drawing Sheet back on. - 6.
+Make sure that Object Snaps 🖺 are enabled, particular Endpoint 🔲 snaps. - 7.
+Select Edit> Preferences , then go to the BEHAVIORS panel of the Preferences dialog.
+For more information, see "Behaviors Panel" on page 75 of the Reference Manual. - Under the Edit Type heading, select Concentric. - Specify the Jump value as the distance you would like your border to be drawn from the edge of the drawing sheet. - In this example, 1/2" is used. - 8.
+Select CAD> Boxes> Rectangular Polyline , then click and drag a rectangle beginning at one corner of the drawing sheet and ending at the opposite corner. - Watch for the red snap indicators that will display at each corner when Endpoint snaps are enabled. - 9.
 Select the rectangular polyline, then click and slowly drag a corner edit handle towards its center.
-When you reach the your specified Concentric Jump distance, the polyline will resize so that its edges are that distance from the drawing sheet edges. - 9.
+When you reach the specified Concentric Jump distance, the polyline will resize so that its edges are that distance from the drawing sheet edges. - 10.
 You can create a double border in a similar manner.
 With the polyline still selected: - Click the Copy/Paste edit button. - Click and drag one of the corner edit handles towards the center.
-A concentric copy of the polyline is made when you reach the Concentric Jump distance. - 10.
+A concentric copy of the polyline is made when you reach the Concentric Jump distance. - 11.
 When you are finished concentrically resizing and copying your border objects, it is a good idea to restore the Default Edit Type.
-To do this, select Edit> Edit Behaviors>
+To do this, select Edit> Edit Behaviors> Default .